dev-xiligroup/twentyfifteen-xili/README.md

 1. WordPress 4.1 Dinah and updated twentyfifteen
 1. **a child theme needs his parent theme**
-1. `xili-language` version 2.16.0 (with new theme-multilingual-classes and custom flags in media library)
+1. `xili-language` version 2.16.3 (with new theme-multilingual-classes and custom flags in media library)
 1. `xili-language` plugin must be activated.
 The plugin is [available here](http://wordpress.org/plugins/xili-language/)
 1. After installation or updating, it is recommanded to refresh permalinks (and empty the browser cache too)
 1. After decompressing "master" .zip from Github, only upload the folder twentyfifteen-xili (near the readme.md) to themes folder , the child-theme files expect to be finally in `wp-content/themes/twentyfifteen-xili/`!
 1. Before updating, don’t forget to backup your own `.mo` language files

-2015-03-01
+## New in 1.0.1 (2015-03-11)
+1. new filter to translate description of categories in vertical nav menu (context menu_description used by a _x() function) - when you change value in category, nav menu must be rebuilt !

+2015-03-11